xiaolong-snnu/PAPS/README.md

 ## Quick test

-The implementation provides four numerical examples of the PAPS, corresponding to the 1D, 2D, 4D, and 6D systems in the paper.
+The implementation provides five numerical examples of the PAPS, corresponding to the 1D, 2D, 4D, and 6D systems in the paper.
 Each example is encapsulated in a separate Python file.
 To visualize results for any system:

 (1) Navigate to the main() function in the respective file.